qwasi/android-sdk/README.md

 ## Location

 The Qwasi SDK can provide device location and track Geofence, and Beacon events.
-The Geofences and Beacons must be pre-configured via the AIM or API interfaces.
+The Geofences and Beacons must be pre-configured via the `Qwasi` or API interfaces.

 ### Enabling Location